nhsconnect/prm-practice-migration-data-pipeline-prototype/pracmig-create-datasync-task/README.md

     -i '<SOME_UNIQUE_ID>'
 ```

-- `SUBNET_ID_OF_NFS_SERVER`: the ID of the subnet that the NFS server from the mock source supplier stack resides in
+- `SUBNET_ID_OF_NFS_SERVER`: the ID of the private subnet created by the mock source supplier network stack
-- `VPC_ID_OF_NFS_SERVER`: the ID of the VPC that the NFS server from the mock source supplier stack resides in
+- `VPC_ID_OF_NFS_SERVER`: the ID of the VPC created by the mock source supplier network stack
 - `SOME_UNIQUE_ID`: a unique ID for this stack (enables deploying the stack multiple times into the same AWS account; does not need to match the unique ID used for creating the mock source supplier stack)

 Invoke the datasync tester lambda: